vfarcic/devops24/manuscript/06-jenkins-setup.md

 ## Test Docker Builds

-No matter whether you choose to use static VMs or to create them dynamically in AWS or GCE, the steps to test them out are the same.
-From Jenkins' perspective, all that matter is that there are agent nodes with the labels *docker*.
+No matter whether you choose to use static VMs or you decided to create them dynamically in AWS or GCE, the steps to test them are the same.
+From Jenkins' perspective, all that matters is that there are agent nodes with the labels *docker*.

 We'll modify our Pipeline to use the `node` labeled `docker`.